LIVE SOUNDTRACKS FOR SILENT MOVIES

 Technical requirements –

-I have most of these films on DVD but if original prints can be arrange so much the better.
+I have most of these films on DVD and or files on USB but if original prints can be arrange so much the better.

 DVD player / Projector / Screen of adequate dimension for the venue (i.e. not too small) / Sound System P.A. with minimum four channel mixer / One microphone and boom stand / Small table 1metre x 60cm minimum/ One chair / Power points and an audience.